team-exor/eiquidus/README.md

 *Make required changes in settings.json*

-**NOTE:** You can further customize the site by adding css rules to the `public/css/custom.scss` file.
-Adding changes to `custom.scss` is the preferred method of customizing the css rules for your site, without affecting the ability to receive explorer code updates in the future.
+**NOTE:** You can further customize the site by adding your own javascript code to the `public/js/custom.js` file and css rules to the `public/css/custom.scss` file.
+Adding changes to `custom.js` and `custom.scss` is the preferred method of customizing your site, without affecting the ability to receive explorer code updates in the future.

 ### Start/Stop the Explorer